Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 <br>

-- The images used on the website pexels.com, freely available images.
+- The images were downloaded from the website pexels.com and I-stock.com
-- The footer social media Icons were generated from font awesome and I took inspiration from Code Institutes love running project.
+- The footer social media Icons were generated from font awesome
+- The base template for the project was used from Code Institutes "Boutique-ado" walktrough.
 - I used Code institute's walthrough projects "Hello Django" and "I think, therefore I blog" to learn the Django fundamentals

 <br>

 -------------
+seo

+I researched keywords for high voloume with little